orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - The current cursor (how we've reshuffled the number) according to certain compression mechanisms responds like X: runs in the background because it's likely to be slow for large files.
 - Building a Model
 	- Need to be reversible, different position different model
-- Extracting modular features? ; Learn patterns, extract them a
+- Extracting modular features? ; Learn patterns, extract them and construct them using code; or compress that code into a modular model which calls code.

 ---